ginganotnigg/MissFortune/README.md

 # MissFortune - Prompt Tuning Service

-This repository provides a lightweight **Prompt Tuning** pipeline using [`google/flan-t5-small`](https://huggingface.co/google/flan-t5-small) and the 🤗 [PEFT](https://github.com/huggingface/peft) library.
+This repository provides a lightweight **Prompt Tuning** pipeline.
 It fine-tunes prompts to generate domain-specific **IT interview questions** from structured `.jsonl` data — useful for HR systems, mock interview apps, or AI tutors.

 ---